BathtubSailor/Final-Project/README.md

 uploaded here on the project.

-The DisplayData.py is incomplete at this time, but currently utilizes the Bokeh library to create a useful graphic for the user to compair death rates due to covid by country.
+The DisplayData.py utilizes the Bokeh library to create a useful graphic for the user to compair death rates due to covid by country.
+When the main script is ececuted, out display data script builds the plots and opens a web page to display the data.
+There are three tabs on this webpage and each clearly displays differnt information from each country.